cucumber-stories/cucumber-datatable/README.md

 - the separator of different items
 - the separator of different properties of a same object

-And then

-- the schema of nested objects
+And then the schema of nested objects:

 ```typescript
 import {